 We tested scaling on a single bare metal AWS machine, but this required both CPU pinning and disabling hyper-threading to ensure each query was processed by a single core.
 Additionally, using a single machine limited our scaling capabilities.

 We tested different cloud providers, but none could provide the guarantees that bare metal offers.
-We eventually settled on Modal, as it allowed us to easily scale execution and reduce noise as much as possible, though not eliminate it completely.
-Carefully tuning machine parameters (threads and CPUs) and forcing instances to deploy in the same availability zone helped stabilize execution timing, helping us obtain CoV values reported in our sensitivity analysis in Section~\ref{apdx:sensitivity}.
+We eventually settled on Modal, as it allowed us to easily scale execution and reduce noise as much as possible, though not eliminate it.
+Carefully tuning machine parameters (threads and CPUs) and forcing instances to deploy in the same availability zone helped stabilize execution timing, yielding the CoV values reported in our sensitivity analysis (Section~\ref{apdx:sensitivity}).